devcontainers/spec/docs/specs/devcontainer-features-distribution.md

 | `sourceInformation` | object | Metadata from the implementing packaging tool. |
 | `features` | array | The list of features that are contained in this collection.|

-Each features's `devcontainer-feature.json` metadata file is appended into the `features` top-level array.
+Each Features's `devcontainer-feature.json` metadata file is appended into the `features` top-level array.

 ## Distribution